Face Oils vs. Creams

 There are several factors to consider when choosing the best, natural face oils.
 Whether you create home remedies or find your favourite company offering oil-based skin care, look carefully at the list of skin care oils that are used and where they are sourced from while bearing in mind the following:

-• A key factor to look at is the method of extraction, cold-pressed, steam distilled or CO2-extracted oils2.
+• A key factor to look at is the method of extraction, cold-pressed, steam distilled or CO2-extracted oils.

-• Skin care oils should be selected according to their therapeutic properties3 based on your skin needs; is it dry, oily or normal.
+• Skin care oils should be selected according to their therapeutic properties based on your skin needs; is it dry, oily or normal.

 • Be aware which oils you can and cannot use during pregnancy and also the level of essential oils.
 It is recommended to steer away from some essential oils during pregnancy and consult your doctor.

-• Face oils can have aromatherapeutic benefits6 such as essential oils, like citrus oils or earthy ones to support a body, mind and beauty balance.
+• Face oils can have aromatherapeutic benefits such as essential oils, like citrus oils or earthy ones to support a body, mind and beauty balance.

 Face Oil or moisturiser first